iamWebLuk/Chat_App/README.md

 We implemented a filter for some adult words.
 Whenever you say one of this 9 bad words, it gets replaced by **** The blueprint gets implemented in the ```swearword-model.js```, the list of bad words is in the ```initialize-filter.js``` and the function in the ```db-controller.js```

+## Known Issues

+A too fast login after starting the program can cause an error.
+This can be eliminated by refresh the page.
+If you refresh your page in the chat, the client gets a disconnect and get a new connect afterwards.
+We tried ```var socket = io({ reconnection: false });``` but it doesn't seems to work